 The latter option lets you select a color of your choice from either the ‘Standard’ or ‘Advanced’ tab.

 When selected, it can be saved under a ‘Configuration’.
-As you can see in the screenshot below, I tried a combination of color and saved it under ‘Configuration’ as my name.
+As you can see in the screenshot below, I tried a combination of colors and saved it under ‘Configuration’ as my name.
 You can create any number of configurations this way.

-A slider is available under ‘Advanced’ tab of ‘Custom Color’ to set the correct temperature you want for your PC screen.
+A slider is available under the ‘Advanced’ tab of ‘Custom Color’ to set the correct temperature you want for your PC screen.

 Functions like ‘Refresh’ and ‘Assign key’ make this app a great all-around system utility.

 - Ability to create and save multiple configurations